 If you’re like me, it can be hard to book a cruise in the off-season.
 Between my fourth-grader and my teacher-husband, we simply can’t take a family cruise during the school year.
 But if your schedule is more flexible, definitely try to cruise during one of these less popular times.

-There are lots of travel agents out there that will throw in some extra perks for booking a cruise through them.
-They can give you free upgrades, onboard credits, or even sparkling wine and fruit baskets delivered directly to your stateroom.
+There are lots of travel agents out there that will throw in some extra perks for booking a cruise through them – like me.
+Depending on the category of stateroom you book, we can give you free specialty dining, onboard credits, or even spa treatments.

 3. Sign Up for the Cruise Credit Card